SoothingMist/Arduino-as-USB-to-Serial-Adaptor/README.md

 <h2>Basic Demonstration</h2>

-Before you do any wiring, plug both devices into a different USB port on your computer.
+Before you do any wiring, plug each of the two devices into different USB ports on your computer.

 Load the following sketch into the Uno:
 ```